-- Dedicated development time to support you in your role and to allow you to gain additional qualified certifications. - Access to the Team TEAL benefits platform in partnership with Vivup, giving access to a car salary sacrifice scheme, a cycle to work scheme, access to Wagestream and other lifestyle benefits which will allow staff to save money. - Free Flu vaccinations held on site each year. - Refund of the cost of an Annual NHS Prescription Prepayment Certificate. - Regular staff surveys and opportunities to engage in focus groups encouraging staff to be involved in shaping the future of the school and the trust. - In school individual support from Mind as part of the school's Whole School Approach to Mental Health and Well Being. - An induction programme and continued investment in training and development, with access to coaching and mentoring, career and professional development. - Family friendly policies and opportunities for flexible working, with a trust commitment to continually look to ways to improve the work-life balance for our staff. - Free parking - Automatic membership of the Local Government Pension Scheme and the Teachers' Pension Scheme. - Recognition of continuous service if you join us from another school, academy or local government employer. - Hot and cold snacks and meals available from our canteens and complimentary lunches when on lunch duty and training days. - Free tea and coffee in all of our staffrooms. - Corporate membership to the East Riding Leisure gyms, saving over 25% on membership costs. - Employee Assistance Scheme available 24/7 via telephone or on-line portal, providing advice on assistance on a wide range of practical issues ranging from legal information and consumer issues to specialist counselling.
+- Dedicated development time to support you in your role and to allow you to gain additional qualified certifications. - Access to the Team TEAL benefits platform in partnership with Vivup, giving access to a car salary sacrifice scheme, a cycle to work scheme, access to Wagestream and other lifestyle benefits which will allow staff to save money. - Free Flu vaccinations held on site each year. - Refund of the cost of an Annual NHS Prescription Prepayment Certificate. - Regular staff surveys and opportunities to engage in focus groups encouraging staff to be involved in shaping the future of the school and the trust. - In school individual support from Mind as part of the school's Whole School Approach to Mental Health and Well Being. - An induction programme and continued investment in training and development, with access to coaching and mentoring, career and professional development. - Family friendly policies and opportunities for flexible working, with a trust commitment to continually look to ways to improve the work-life balance for our staff. - Free parking - Automatic membership of the Local Government Pension Scheme and the Teachers' Pension Scheme. - Recognition of continuous service if you join us from another school, academy or local government employer. - Hot and cold snacks and meals available from our canteens and complimentary lunches when on lunch duty and training days. - Free tea and coffee in all of our staffrooms. - Corporate membership to the East Riding Leisure gyms, saving over 25% on membership costs and onsite gym at South Hunsley School and Sixth Form College, at only £12.50 per month. - Employee Assistance Scheme available 24/7 via telephone or on-line portal, providing advice on assistance on a wide range of practical issues ranging from legal information and consumer issues to specialist counselling.
 This now includes a GP appointment service which allows staff and their immediate families to access a GP appointment within 24 hours.